Khloe Kardashian Reportedly Considering Moving To Cleveland For Good With Tristan Thompson

 “Khloe feels she can be Miss Cleveland now that LeBron’s wife Savannah is out of the picture.
 Khloe wants to be the ‘It girl’ of Cleveland and have everybody in town talking about her.”

-As previously reported by the Inquisitr, LeBron James’ departure from the team will likely having all of his former teammates in an uproar.
+As previously reported by the Inquisitr, LeBron James’ departure from the team will likely have all of his former teammates in an uproar.
 Tristan Thompson has allegedly told Khloe Kardashian that he wants to move back to Cleveland very soon in order to rally the troops and focus on the upcoming season, which will be a struggle for the team without their former leader.

 Sources reveal that Khloe Kardashian understands that Tristan Thompson would want to return to Cleveland and take stock of the situation after LeBron’s exit from the team, and it seems that she may be following him home to Ohio in the coming weeks.